fillwiel/list-manager/README.md

 # list-manager
 WebApp used to control items on a list.
+It is run on Tomcat, default address: localhost:8060

+SpringBoot is used to jumpstart app and eliminate boilerplate.
+Check application.properties for server configuration.

 Item is a JPA entity stored in database.
 It holds ListIndex attribute used to control its position on the frontend.